mlflow/mlflow/docs/source/models.rst

     }

     # In this case we only override max_length and do_sample,
-    # other params will use the default one saved in ModelSignature.
+    # other params will use the default one saved on ModelSignature
+    # or in the model configuration.
     # The final params used for prediction is as follows:
     # {
     #    "num_beams": 5,